Check in with yourself with this simple technique

 Instead, simply ask: “How am I feeling right now?”

-There’s no right answer — the goal is awareness, not analysis.
+There’s no right answer, the goal is awareness not judgement.

 4. Observe Without Judgment